 Celebrities interact with this audience segment by partnering with the brand and promoting the product on their profiles on social media or even appearing in the ads.
 In the past, Converse has collaborated with famous people such as Pete Davidson, Maisie Williams as well as Winnie Harlow, to name a few.

-The company’s strategy of focusing on their brand and not competitors have worked to the advantage that of their brand.
+The company’s strategy of focusing on its brand and not competitors has worked to the advantage of its brand.

 Marketing Strategy of Converse – Competitive Analysis

 The primary competition for Converse brands as Reebok, Nike, Reebok, Bata, New Balance, Woodland, Asics, Fila as well as Puma, and many more.
 New Balance has a high-end product that is more expensive in comparison to Nike, Reebok, or Adidas.
 Under Armour has great brand value because of its outstanding results within its performance in the US market.